 When reviewing the existing guidance, we looked at the guidelines from the National Institute for Health and Care Excellence (NICE), the Scottish Intercollegiate Guidelines Network (SIGN), the Royal Colleges of Pathologists, Physicians and General Practitioners.
 We also looked at ClinicalTrials.gov, which lists international clinical trials, to see if any studies on this topic were in the pipeline.

-We discussed the project with our health systems panel, made up of members of the public, to understand their thoughts on testing for chronic conditions.
+We also discussed the project with our health systems panel, made up of members of the public, to understand their thoughts on testing for chronic conditions.

-We found that the guidelines used by GPs to monitor chronic conditions are based on expert opinion rather than evidence, because there is little research on this issue.
+We found that the existing guidelines used by GPs to monitor chronic conditions are based on expert opinion rather than evidence, because there is little research on this issue.

 Guidelines often didn’t include recommendations on the frequency of testing, and where evidence was available, it did not address the fundamental question of whether the test was necessary or beneficial.